 Publishing includes the stages of the development, acquisition, copy editing, graphic design, printing (and its electronic version), and marketing & distribution.

-For me personally, this was time I started aÂ Indiegogo campaign, roughly 8 months before my came out.
+For me personally, this was the time I started an Indiegogo campaign, roughly 8 months before my came out.
 I also started a Facebook page and Instagram page.
 I leveraged my existing Twitter, Tumblr and Youtube account.
-I created a Google+ page for my book.
 I created this blog.

 The editors often edit the work in two rounds.
 In round one, they correct the grammar and punctuations.
 In the second round, they look for the overall flow of the text and coherence.
 I highly recommend doing two rounds of editing with any editor.

 From my experience, editors often choose or refine titles and headlines.
 The real benefit comes when you take their suggestion seriously and consider improving your manuscript.
 You do not have to accept all of their changes or suggestions but most of the time they are pointing to a hole in your work.

-Editing also involve structural changes and requests for more information.
-Sometimes you may want to hire an editor to doÂ fact checking for you, particularly for a non-fiction work.
+Editing also involves structural changes and requests for more information.
+Sometimes you may want to hire an editor to do fact checking for you, particularly for non-fiction work.

-Design phase consists of laying out how the page looks, how chapters begin and end, colors, typography, cover design and ancillary materials such as posters, catalogue images and other sales materials.
+Design phase consists of laying out how the page looks, how chapters begin and end, colors, typography, cover design and ancillary materials such as posters, catalog images, and other sales materials.

 Non-fiction illustrated titles are the most design intensive books, requiring extensive use of images and illustrations, captions, typography and a deep involvement and consideration of the reader experience.

 For eBook conversion, the final files are saved as formats appropriate to the target operating systems of the hardware used for reading.
-These may include PDF files, mobi files or similar file types.
+These may include PDF files, mobi files, or similar file types.
 I had CreateSpace do this for me for $79.

 The author’s proof (or the final proof) shows the book precisely as it will appear once printed and represents the final opportunity for the publisher to find and correct any errors.
 Some printing companies use electronic proofs rather than printed proofs.
 Once you have approved the proofs, printing begins.

-Printing andÂ Binding Stage
+Printing and Binding Stage

 After the end of editing and design work the printing phase begins.
 Binding follows upon the printing process.
-It involves folding the printed sheets, securing them together, affixing boards or sides thereto, and covering the whole with leather or soft or hard cover.
+It involves folding the printed sheets, securing them together, affixing boards or sides thereto, and covering the whole with leather or soft or hardcover.

-In case of printing-on-demand the book is not printed until you receive an order for the book from a customer.
-This procedure ensures low costs for storage, and reduces the likelihood of printing more books than will be sold.
+In the case of printing-on-demand, the book is not printed until you receive an order for the book from a customer.
+This procedure ensures low costs for storage and reduces the likelihood of printing more books than will be sold.

 Sales and Marketing Stage

 As front cover images are produced or chapters are edited, you may want to start talking about your book with your ideal readers to build early interest.

-I removed a lot of poems and got down to 97.
-I added 12 new poems which were not part of my early editing but were part of the final line editing.
+I removed a lot of poems and finally got down to 97 poems.
+During this process, I added 12 new poems which were not part of my early editing but were part of the final line editing.
 The final book came out with 1o9 poems in total.

 It is crucial to capture this early interest and also it will help you if you measure your engagement.
 I also used my reader’s feedback to design my book cover.